fabacab/inline-gdocs-viewer/readme.txt

 == Upgrade Notice ==

-= Version 0.11.2 =
+= Version 0.11.3 =

-This release adds Timeline Chart, Annotated Time Line chart, and Annotation Chart support.
+This release adds Timeline Chart, Annotated Time Line chart, and Annotation Chart support, and fixes a minor DataTables integration bug.

 == Other notes ==